rowanmoul/ArchSecureDualBoot/README.md

 The TPM can do a lot of things, but in the case of bitlocker (as well as what we are about to do in linux) it is used to cryptographically secure our disk encryption key in such a way that it can only be retrieved if the machine boots with the software we expect ([Platform Integrity](https://en.wikipedia.org/wiki/Trusted_Platform_Module#Platform_integrity)).
 This means that if someone where to try to boot from a live disk, or replace your bootloader or kernel ([evil maid attack](https://en.wikipedia.org/wiki/Evil_maid_attack)), the TPM will not release the disk encryption key.
 But wait, I read that Wikipedia page!
 It said there were ways extract secrets from TPMs!
 Yes, it's not a flawless system, but if you read further about it, the only people with the resources to carry out such attacks probably already have your data, if they even want it.
 Joe Smith who picks up your lost laptop bag on the train and takes it home won't be able to.
 Consider what your realistic [threat model](https://en.wikipedia.org/wiki/Threat_model) is, and if this is something you need to be concerned with, this guide isn't what you need.
 Instead, you may want to get yourself a giant magnet to repel any [$5 wrenches](https://xkcd.com/538/) that might be swung in your direction.

-### TPM Deep Dive
+### How the TPM works
-This section, despite it's name, will really only scratch the surface, but it should give enough of an overview of how the TPM works that you will understand it's usage in this guide.
+This section will really only scratch the surface, but it should give enough of an overview of how the TPM works that you will understand it's usage in this guide.
 Again, the free ebook linked above and at the end of this guide contains a wealth of information if you want to do a true deep dive like I did in order to write this guide.
 You won't find a better resource.

 #### Platform Configuration Registers
 Platform Configuration Registers, or PCRs are the key feature of the TPM that we will be using.
 They are volatile memory locations within the TPM where the computer's firmware records "measurements" of the software that executes during the boot process (and possibly after boot as well).
 The values of the PCRs can be used to "seal" an encryption key (or another TPM object) with a policy that only allows the key to be released if the PCRs have the same value as they did when the polcy was created (which it is up to the user to determine is a trusted configuration).
 This is secure because unlike CPU registers, PCRs cannot be overritten or reset.
 They can only be "extended".
 All PCRs are initialized to zero at first power.
 Measurements are "extended" into the PCR by the firmware by passing the measurement to the TPM, which then "ORs" that data with the existing data in the PCR, takes a cryptograhic hash of the new value (usually sha1 or sha256) and then writes the hash digest to the PCR.
 "Measurements" are typically another cryptographic hash of the software binary or other data (such as configuration data) that is being measured.
 A minimum of 24 PCRs are required on a standard PC, though some TPMs may have more, or might have multiple "banks" of 24 that use different hash algorithms.
 Different PCRs contain measurements of different parts of the boot process.
 The TCG (the creators of the TPM specification) define which values should be extended into each PCR.
-It took me far too long to find this information as it wasn't in the [TPM 2.0 Library Specification](https://trustedcomputinggroup.org/resource/tpm-library-specification/), or the [PC Client Platform TPM Profile Specification](https://trustedcomputinggroup.org/resource/pc-client-platform-tpm-profile-ptp-specification/), but it can be found in the [PC Client Platform Firmware Profile
+It took me far too long to find this information as it wasn't in the [TPM 2.0 Library Specification](https://trustedcomputinggroup.org/resource/tpm-library-specification/), or the [PC Client Platform TPM Profile Specification](https://trustedcomputinggroup.org/resource/pc-client-platform-tpm-profile-ptp-specification/).
+It can be found in the [PC Client Platform Firmware Profile
 Specification](https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/).
-To save you from reading that document, I have boiled the relevant parts down into the table below:
+To save you from reading that document, I have boiled the relevant parts down into the table below.
+This table is not exhastive, which is why nearly a quarter of the firware specification deals with PCR usage.
+However it should give you a good idea of what values are measured into each PCR so that you know when to expect the values to change (such as when you update your BIOS, Kernel, or Boot Loader).

 PCR&nbsp;&nbsp;&nbsp;|Description
 ---------------------|-----------
-0                    |UEFI BIOS Binary from ROM
+0                    |UEFI BIOS Firmware, Embedded Device Drivers for non-removable hardware and other data from motherboard ROM.
-1                    |BIOS Configuration Settings from NVRAM 2                    |??
-3                    |??
-4                    |Boot Loader (eg. GRUB)
+1                    |UEFI BIOS Configuration Settings, UEFI Boot Entries, UEFI Boot Order and other data from motherboard NVRAM and CMOS that is related to the firmware and drivers measured into PCR 0.
+2                    |UEFI Drivers and Applications for removable hardware such as adapter cards.<br>Eg. Most modern laptops have a wifi module and an m.2 ssd plugged into the motherboard rather than soldered on.
+3                    |UEFI Variables and other configuration data that is managed by the code measured into PCR 2.
+4                    |Boot Loader (eg. GRUB), and boot attempts.<br>If the first selected UEFI Boot Entry fails to load, that attempt is recorded, and so on until the UEFI BIOS is able to pass control successfully to a UEFI application (usually a boot loader), at which point the binary for that application is also measured into this PCR.
-5                    |Boot Loader Configuration (EFI boot entry path that points to the boot loader), and GPT/Partition Table data.
+5                    |Boot Loader Configuration Data, and possibly (the specification lists these as optional) the UEFI boot entry path that was used, and the GPT/Partition Table data for the drive that the boot loader was loaded from.
 6                    |Platform Specific (your computer manufacturer can use this for whatever they want).
-7                    |Secure Boot Policy
+7                    |Secure Boot Policy<br>This includes all the secure boot varibles, such as PK, KEK, db, and dbx values.
+Also recorded here is the db value(s) used to validate the Boot Loader Binary, as well as any other binaries loaded with UEFI LoadImage()
 8-15                 |Designated for use by the Operating System.<br>For the purposes of this guide, it is useful to note that GRUB extends measurements of it's configuration as well as your kernel image and initramfs into PCR 8.
 See [this manual section](https://www.gnu.org/software/grub/manual/grub/grub.html#Measured-Boot) for details.
 16                   |Debug PCR.<br>Note that this PCR can be reset manually without rebooting.
-17-22                |Reserved for Future use.
+17-22                |No usage defined.
+Reserved for future use.
-23                   |??
+23                   |Application Support.
+This PCR is also resettable, like PCR 16, and can be used by the OS for whatever purpose it might need it for.

 ## Installing Arch Linux on an Encrypted Disk alongside Windows with Bitlocker
 This guide wasn't initially going to include Arch Installation steps, but it is easiest to set all this up while doing a fresh install.
 Only steps that are not part of a typical install will be covered in detail.
 Everything else will be listed in brief only.
 See the [Official Install Guide](https://wiki.archlinux.org/index.php/Installation_guide) for details.
 Further, these steps will only install the bare minimum needed to boot Arch and do everything outlined in this guide.